Specialization of softmax attention heads: insights from the high-dimensional single-location model: Head deactivation via alternative activation

 We state the equivalence between the Bayes estimator and the Bayes-softmax attention in the following proposition, which directly follows from a substitution of the given parameters into the B-softmax attention model leading to the expression of the Bayes estimator Prop.~\ref{res:BayesRisk}.

 \begin{proposition}[Optimality of the Bayes-softmax attention] Consider some distribution $P_\theta$ with discrete support $\{\theta^h\}_{h\in[H]}$.
 Then the Bayes-softmax attention with $H$ heads and parameters $k_h = \hat{k}(\theta^h)$ and $b_h = -||\theta^h||_2^2\log{P_\theta(\theta^h)}/2$ achieves the Bayes risk. \end{proposition} This proposition gives a prescription on the right number $H$ of attention heads: each point of the support of $P_\theta$ should correspond to a different attention head.
-This can be generalised to continious distribution $P_\theta$ by discretizing the integral in Prop.~\ref{res:BayesRisk} and taking $H$ large enough to approximate it correctly.
+This can be generalized to continuous distribution $P_\theta$ by discretizing the integral in Prop.~\ref{res:BayesRisk} and taking $H$ large enough to approximate it correctly.
 In Fig.~\ref{fig:compActivationFunctions_vsHNu} we can see that when the distribution of the spikes is discrete, the loss of the B-softmax model reaches a plateau to the Bayes risk when the number of heads is greater than or equal to the number of spikes.
 This shows that the B-softmax trained with SGD can exactly estimate the hidden parameters of the Bayes-risk and reach the optimality, whenever $H$ is large enough.
 For a continuous distribution, the loss does not plateaus and continues to decrease, and more heads are required to interpolate $P_\theta$ and approach the Bayes-risk.
+According to Fig.~\ref{fig:compActivationFunctions_vsHNu} center left, at $F=4$ for Gaussian $P_\theta$, $H=5$ is already enough to be close to the optimality; and the B-softmax does not seem cursed by the dimensionality of $P_\theta$.
 The same behaviour qualitatively holds for the softmax and the softmax-1, though the equivalence with the Bayes risk does not hold.

-The most noticeable property of the Bayes-softmax activation is its ability to deactivate some of the heads via normalization.
 In our setting, heads that are not aligned with the signal $\hat k$ introduce noise that cannot be reduced by other means.
 This misalignment has to be mitigated by the architecture of the attention itself, by ``switching off'' the heads with low attention scores.
-However, this ability is not unique to B-softmax activation.
-While the standard softmax is not able to do so and therefore cannot reach zero error, the softmax-1 can deactivate heads and outperform the standard variant, as stated by the following result derived in Appendix~\ref{sec:BayesProofs}.
+While the standard softmax is not able to do so and therefore cannot reach zero error, the softmax-1 and B-softmax can deactivate heads and outperform the standard variant.